gertingold/tools4scicomp/manuscript/git.rst

    into different atomic commits.
 In such a case ``git add -p`` might come in handy as it allows to select chunks of code while adding a file to the staging area.

+.. [#merge_pull] On Github, instead of "merge request" the term "pull request" is used, meaning the same.